zmlka/undisciplinary/architecture_is.md

 ---

 * Architecture is a series of failures of people thinking their beliefs apply to others.
-That how they think life should be lived is how live should be lived.
+That how they think life should be lived is how life should be lived.
+* All problems of non-private architecture are problems of urbanism

 ## Quotes